| Previous Page

 14 Dec 1839 Portsmouth is expected here to-morrow from the river, on her way to Lisbon and the Mediterranean.

-11 Jan 1840 Malta, came in Monday night, bringing supernumerary officers and seamen for the squadron from England, last from Gibraltar, whence she sailed on the evening of the 2d instant.
+11 Jan 1840 Malta, came in Monday night, bringing supernumerary officers and seamen for the squadron from England, last from Gibraltar, whence she departed on the evening of the 2d instant.

 11 Mar 1840 at Malta.

 25 June 1840 on her arrival at Alexandria with the London mails of the 4th of July, will proceed to Beyrout for the expected mail from India, via the Persian Gulf, returning to Alexandria to take up the one coming by the Red Sea.
 The same course will be pursued for the conveyance of the mails by these routes in August.